mouseless-eth/Speedrun-Ethernaut-In-Foundry/README.md

 # Speedrun Ethernaut With Foundry :shipit:

-OpenZeppelin's wargame, [Ethernaut](https://ethernaut.openzeppelin.com/) teaches practical smart contract security concepts.
+OpenZeppelin's wargame, [Ethernaut](https://ethernaut.openzeppelin.com/) teaches practical smart contract security concepts through CTF like challenges.
 This repo contains walkthroughs and solutions to each level using only [Foundry](https://book.getfoundry.sh/index.html)

 #### Foundry's toolchain consists of :
 - **`Forge`** a cli tool for testing, building, and deploying smart contracts